ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 # 👉👉👉 ⚡️ *[WinAmp](https://forums.winamp.com/forum/winamp/winamp-discussion/306661-winamp-5-666-released-build-3516) 🦙 Integration* Commands:

-#### These commands allows us to operate on "the song we are currently listening to" rather than a specific file or playlist.
+#### These commands allows us to operate on “the song we are currently listening to” rather than a specific file or playlist.

 <details><summary>Click here to view command list & descriptions.</summary>